-Inheritance Law Solicitor Cork: A Challenge for Families
+Inheritance Law Solicitor Cork and Midleton: A Challenge for Families

 In my article published in the examiner, I talked about a reader who was concerned about a woman that her father had recently started dating.
 The reader had a concern that this new partner could have some sort of claim on her father’s estate once he had passed.

 In Ireland, the Law Reform Commission have proposed alterations to the legislation with regards to inheritance and children.
 Let’s take a look at this.

 Inheritance Law, Wills and Estate Planning, Cork, Ireland

 The most notable change proposed was to section 117 of the 1965 Succession Act.
 A child has no right to inherit a parent’s property or estate when they die, unlike spouses or civil partners who have prioritised rights in this case.

 There is however an application process currently in existence that allows a child to make a Section 117 application to the courts if they feel they have not been adequately provided for in a last will and testament.
 This application allows the child to state that the parent has failed in their moral duty to provide proper provision for their care (in accordance with means).

 Where an application like this arises, each case is assessed on its own unique merits.

 The new proposal is that this Section 117 application could be changed to accommodate only a ‘needs based’ approach.